 2) Import PDF file

-Open ScanScore and select “Import Image/PDF file(s)” from the four icons.
-Now open your PDF file in the file manager.
+Once ScanScore is installed and updated, you can start importing PDF files.
+Open ScanScore and select “Import Image/PDF file(s)” from the main four icons.
+(You can also find this PDF import button in the File menu).
+Now, open your PDF file in the file manager.

 3) Correct errors

-You can use ScanScore’s toolbars to adjust notes, but also to edit time signatures, ornaments, repetitions, tempo, clefs and much more.
+Now you can start correcting those errors using the smart toolbar!
+You can use ScanScore’s toolbars to do more than just adjust note values.
+You can also use them to edit time signatures, ornaments, repetitions, tempo, clefs, and much, much more.

-4) Create MusicXML file
+4) Create the MusicXML file

 Click on “File” in the menu bar and then select “Export MusicXML”.
-In the file manager you can now specify the location and the file name.
+In the file manager, you can now specify the location and the file name.

 Congratulations!
 You have successfully performed a conversion from PDF to MusicXML with ScanScore.